what are common health problems?

-Exercises and Balanced Diet:
+Exercises and Balanced Diet

 Physical activity has been shown to help prevent or postpone some diseases, such as cancer, heart disease, and diabetes, as well as reduce depression and enhance mood, according to research.
 Inactivity is a common side effect of growing older, but it doesn’t have to be that way.
 For fitness and walking activities, inquire at your local churches or synagogues, senior centers, or shopping malls.

 If you live and dine alone, your eating habits are likely to be poor, just as they are with exercise.
-It’s critical for healthy ageing to consume nutrient-dense meals while avoiding empty calories found in candies and sweets.
+It’s critical for healthy aging to consume nutrient-dense meals while avoiding empty calories found in candies and sweets.

-Tobacco & Smoking:
+Tobacco & Smoking

 Tobacco use is the leading avoidable cause of disease and early deaths worldwide.
 Almost every organ in the human body is affected by cigarettes.
 Cancer, obesity, cardiovascular disease, lung cancer, and heart attack are all risks associated with it.